 Rainbow Rainy Day Art

 After the rain comes the rainbow!
 Paint colorful rainbow art with this fun project that uses the rain to make the actual rainbow.
 Once they have dried (and the rain has stopped), hang these colorful pictures in your home for pretty spring decorations.Continue to 8 of 10 below.

 08 of 10

 Easy Marshmallow Catapults

 Turn your house into a sweet catapult zone with these DIY marshmallow catapults.
-They are the perfect activity for kids who love to build things.
-It will take kids a little time to build the catapult and then they get to use shoot marshmallows with their homemade launcher!
-And, you likely have all of the supplies in your home already.Continue to 9 of 10 below.
+They are the perfect crafts to do on a rainy day for kids who love to build things.
+And if it's a cold rainy day, you can pop the marshmallows into mugs of hot chocolate when they're done playing.Continue to 9 of 10 below.

 09 of 10